VictorEne-codes/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This directory contains tasks on more C malloc, calloc, realoloc, and free
+This directory contains all tasks for C - Makefiles